 Each class begins with a bit of welcome chatter, some warming up exercises to gently loosen joints, and a mixture of qigong routines.
-Several Yang style bare-hand forms are practiced: the Old Yang 154-form as taught by Dr. Zaiwen Shen; the traditional Yang 108-form; the 5-Section solo bare-hand and 24-Simplified forms as taught by Master Sam Masich.
-We also practice a 32-movement Yang-style sword form (taught by sifu Yan Wu), and the 5-Section solo sword form and 5-Section 2-person sword forms taught by Master Sam Masich.
+Several Yang style bare-hand forms are practiced: the Old Yang 154-form as taught by Dr. Shen Zaiwen; the traditional Yang 108-form; the 5-Section solo bare-hand and 24-Simplified forms as taught by Master Sam Masich.
+We also practice a short dagger form, a 32-movement Yang-style sword form (originally taught by sifu Yan Wu), and the 5-Section solo sword form, 5-Section 2-person sword form, and 54 movement sword form taught by Master Sam Masich.

 …and we are just getting started!
 We hope to add more taiji and weapon forms to the curriculum in the years to come.

-Linda Kearns, Instructor of Taijiquan (25+ years), Senior Instructor designation, Canadian Taijiquan Federation.
-Major influences: Steve Higgins, Wolf Boggs, Sam Masich, Ed Cooper, Zaiwen Shen, Yang Jwing-Ming, Jill Heath.
+Linda Kearns, Instructor of Taijiquan (30+ years), Senior Instructor designation, Canadian Taijiquan Federation.
+Major influences: Steve Higgins, Wolf Boggs, Sam Masich, Ed Cooper, Shen Zaiwen, Yang Jwing-Ming, Jill Heath.
 Member of Canadian Taijiquan Federation since 1992.